blootsvoets/profiling-lesson/00-lesson-00-profiling.md

 If memory is not fully being used, and the CPU is not fully being used, there may be a I/O bottleneck (input/output).
 These usually stem from hard drive speed or from networking.
 As you probably know, reading from or writing to hard drives is much slower than using computer memory.
 When an application needs to read a lot of data from file or from a database, the CPU will be waiting on data to arrive, and so will you.
 If this is your largest bottleneck, using a Cloud Virtual Machine will most likely not help you: there the problem will be worse because the file system is shared between multiple users.
 If the data is on an external hard drive, it may help to put it on a local hard drive while processing, and putting it back after the application is finished.
 If your hard drive is almost full, move or remove files until at most 80% of the disk is being used.
 If your machine does not have an SSD (Solid State Drive), arranging a machine with SSD or installing one would be a good investment.

 Finally, an advantage of using virtual machines on the Cloud is that you can start multiple machines simultaneously to process different inputs or datasets.
 This type of parallelisation cannot be achieved efficiently on a single machine.
-Again,
+Another way to reach this type of parallelisation is to run jobs on a computing cluster.

 <!-- If it is not installed, on Ubuntu or Debian Linux, install it with